• Martin Thoma

 • Advanced Example

-The bash is very nice if you want to know exactly what your scripts are doing.
-Unfortunately, its almost always white colored text on a black background, without any accentuation.
-No bold text, nothing underlined and no colors are used.
+Bash is very useful when you want to know exactly what your scripts are doing.
+Unfortunately, it's almost always white text on a black background, without any emphasis.
+No bold text, nothing underlined, and no colors are used.

-You can change this standard behaviour.
-You can add color to your output.
+You can change this standard behavior by adding color to your output.

-The mini-program tput can initialize a terminal or query terminfo database.
-If you want to know more about it, you can take a look at the tput manpage.
+The tput utility can initialize a terminal or query the terminfo database.
+If you want to know more about it, you can check the tput manual page.

 # Text color variables